thoughtspot/thoughtspot.github.io/_appliance/hardware/install-cluster-dell.md

 Number of tables in BUILDING_AND_SERVING state: 128 Number of tables in WILL_NOT_INDEX state: 0
 ```
+Ensure that the cluster is `RUNNING` and that the Database and Search Engine are `READY`.

 ```
 $ tscli cluster check